 If you’re an artist, then you will find sanctuary in villages like Deià, Fornalutx and Valldemossa, which are only accessible by narrow, windy roads.
 The mountains are at their most dramatic in the northwest, and provide the perfect location for hiking, cycling and rock-climbing in Mallorca.

 Though more rustic and traditional, the area hasn’t gone unnoticed by the rich and famous wanting their slice of authentic Mediterranean living.
 This has increased buying interest and tipped its real estate into the luxury market.
-Exclusive villas and grand country estates on the outskirts of small villages like Esporles and Banyalbufar are where you’ll enjoy the space to grow vineyards and olive groves.

 In some areas of the coast, namely Sóller and Port de Sóller you’ll find a well-trodden tourist trail that sees a spike in visitors in the summer months.
 However, the tourism that the northwest attracts is largely in health, wellness and sport.
 An influx in crowds for the Sóller tram is expected, but visitors are rarely concentrated and spend much of their time surrounded by nature.
 Therefore, despite its strong tourist appeal, the northwest has retained its tranquillity and to this day, remains unspoiled.